Off-Grid Solar and Wind Generated Power

-The stove seen above is actually a fireplace insert.
-Since I am
+The stove seen above is a fireplace insert being utilized as

 During the first winter out here, I almost cracked.

 The cold was unbearable and the former stove was inadequate in a number

 ways, least of which was its size that failed to create enough heat.